crabcode/TinyStory/README.md

 -------------

 ### Filename
-If you would like to change the name of the story file, tell TinyScript what it is in the index.html by setting
+If you would like to change the name of the story file, tell TinyStory what it is in the index.html by setting
 ```
-TinyScript.filename = "yourname.txt"
+TinyStory.filename = "yourname.txt"
 ```
 prior to load().